Request a Paternity or Family Relationship Test

 - You can do genetic testing on someone who has died by testing a biological sample taken at any medical institution or under other circumstances.

-- In special cases, the court and the relevant health bureau may be asked to issue an exhume remains to take a sample.
+- In special cases, the court and the relevant health bureau may be asked to issue an exhumation order to take a sample.

 How tests are conducted

-A sample taken from each subject is tested for genetic markers in 15 (or more) independent chromosomal sites (STR).
+A sample from each subject is tested for genetic markers at 15 or more independent chromosomal loci, known as STRs.
+These tests determine whether the subjects are related.

-Half of a person’s biological traits come from the biological father and half from the biological mother.
-The results of the test are based therefore on a comparison between the genetic markers of the child and those of the alleged biological parent:
+A person's biological traits are inherited equally from both the biological father and mother.
+Therefore, the test results rely on a comparison between the child's genetic markers and those of the alleged biological parent.

-- If a person has generic markers that don’t exist in his or her alleged biological parent (mother of father), that person cannot be the child of the alleged parent.
-If the results of the genetic test show such a mismatch, they rule out any family relation between the subjects with certainty.
+If a person has genetic markers that do not exist in their alleged biological parent (mother or father), that individual cannot be the child of the alleged parent.
+Such a mismatch conclusively rules out any familial relationship.

 How samples are taken

-• A sample of oral mucosa is taken from the mouth of each living subject.
+A sample of oral mucosa is collected from the mouth of each living subject.
 DNA is extracted from this sample.
-The sampling does not hurt and is non-threatening, even for young children
+The process is painless and non-threatening, even for young

-• In case of subjects that are not alive, a usable biological sample should be obtained (such as a pathological sample left from a medical treatment or taken during surgery).
-In extreme cases, bodies are exhumed by a court order in order to take a sample.
+children.For deceased subjects, a usable biological sample should be obtained, such as a pathological sample collected during medical treatment or surgery.
+In extreme cases, a court may order the exhumation of bodies to obtain a sample.

 Please note, if there is any difference or conflict between the information on this page and the law, the provisions of the law will apply.